Sanghanmol/star-wars-explorer/README.md

 ### Usage
 1. Start the development server: npm run dev
 2. Open your web browser and navigate to http://localhost:5175 to view the application.
+3. Authentication Credentials

+To log into the application, use the following credentials:

+Username: admin
+Password: password